yousefelassal/quote-cron/README.md

 > If you must tell me your opinions, tell me what you believe in.
 I have plenty of doubts of my own.

 > Wisdom is the right use of knowledge.
 To know is not to be wise.
 Many men know a great deal and are all the greater fools for it.
 There is no fool so great a fool as a knowing fool.
 But to know how to use knowledge is to have wisdom.

+> Doing nothing is better than being busy doing nothing.